This content may contain affiliate links. Please see our disclosures for more information.

 For every teacher, putting together a professional yet stylish teacher’s wardrobe is a big challenge–even more so when doing it on a budget.
 Granted that there are seasonal fashion collections that are all about teacher lovin’ (Norma Kamali, if you’re reading this, we miss you and your $35 chic work ensembles at Wal-Mart).
-But we can’t count on these once-in-a-blue-moon promotions to meet our wardrobe needs all year round.Beyond scoring discounts and scouring clearance racks, The Budget Fashionista has come up with four money-saver tips to create an A+ teacher’s wardrobe on a budget.
+But we can’t count on these once-in-a-blue-moon promotions to meet our teacher clothes needs all year round.Beyond scoring discounts and scouring clearance racks, here are four money-saver tips to create an A+ teacher’s wardrobe on a budget.

-Tips for Creating a Professional Teacher’s Wardrobe on a Budget
+Tips for Buying Teacher Clothes on a Budget

 For a professional teaching wardrobe, make sure you have the following key pieces:

 • A nice black / brown pencil skirt

 • Two very nice dresses (one should be a little black dress and one dress in another color) – for school socialization nights